microsoft/turnstile/README.md

 ### How Turnstile assigns seats to your users

+Turnstile exposes two endpoints to users trying to access a subscription —

-If the user's tenant has more than one subscription, the user is first prompted to choose which subscription they're trying to access.
-Once the user has selected a subscription, Turnstile runs the workflow below to try and get that user a seat.
+* __The default turnstile.__ This endpoint is located at the root of the Turnstile web app.
+Turnstile first checks to see which active subscriptions the user has access to.
+If the user has access to more than one subscription, Turnstile displays a list of subscriptions for the user to choose from.
+When a user chooses a subscription, they're redirected to that subscription's __specific turnstile__.
+If the user only has access to one subscription, the user is automatically redirected to that subscription's __specfic turnstile__.

-> If the tenant only has one subscription, this workflow is run immediately on that subscription for the user.
-Usually, the user trying to get a seat from Turnstile will see no Turnstile user interface at all; Turnstile simply tries to get the user a seat then redirects them based on the result of this workflow.
+* __The specific turnstile.__ This endpoint is located at `/turnstile/{subscription_id}` where `{subscription_id}` is the ID of the subscription the user is trying to access.
+This endpoint executes the workflow illustrated below on behalf of the user to try and obtain them a seat.

 ```mermaid
   graph TD